The year was 1990; David was 11.

-Josh said that's how much he paid for.
+Josh said that was how much he paid for.
 David's coupon was good for five minutes.
 "Thank you very much."

 David was numb, he needed to process this.
-There must be more to this but there's a line behind him, better not hold it up.
+There must be more to this but there was a line behind him, better not hold it up.

 He walked out of the room thinking "What just happened?"

-He's hungry, it didn't take him long before he found his parents.
+He was hungry, it did not take him long before he found his parents.
 They bought more coupons to get him lunch.

 While eating, he contemplated spending more money to play more.
-But the thought of lining up again, asking for more money and making his folks wait, he couldn't stomach that and called it a day.
+But the thought of lining up again, asking for more money and making his folks wait, he could not stomach that and called it a day.